 Plus 1 photocopy of the certificate and (if applicable) the translation

-- Original or certified copy of German passport (biodata page only) or German ID card (Personalausweis) of spouse/ partner (front and reverse)
+- Original or certified copy of German passport (biodata page only) or German ID card (Personalausweis/ front and reverse) of spouse/ partner Any original will be returned to you during your appointment.

 Plus 1 photocopy of the passport biodata page or the ID card